 You obviously want to know what cappuccino cups my wife friend got.
 My wife debated between the Bormioli cups and saucers and the Konitz set.
 She also looked at these coffee cups, which are gorgeous, but those would have been too expensive for her budget.

 She ended up buying a set of 6 cappuccino cups with saucers from Miscela D’Oro.
 These cups are slightly larger than the traditional cappuccino cup, but this what she wanted.
-The cups are made in Italy, from high quality feldspathic porcelain, fired at high temperature.
-The set is resistant to scratches, and is dishwasher safe.
+The cups are made in Italy, from high-quality feldspathic porcelain, fired at high temperature.
+The set is resistant to scratches and is dishwasher safe.
 The design is somewhat restraint, yet modern.
-What I liked most at this set was the thickness of the cup.
+What I liked most about this set was the thickness of the cup.
 This ensures a great thermal stability for your drink.
 Make sure you warm up the cups before pouring your espresso, and the drink will stay hot for a long time.